Mozer/wav2lip_extension/README.md

 ```

 ## Optional: other languages and voice pitch
 6.0.
-[Optional] edit "\SillyTavern-Extras\server.py" to make other languages working:
+[Optional] edit "\SillyTavern-Extras\server.py" to make other languages working (English is working by default):

-lines 818-841, replace whole tts_generate() function with new one.
+lines 818-841, replace whole old tts_generate() function with new one.
 OLD:
 ```
 # Added fix for Silero not working as new files were unable to be created if one already existed. - Rolyat 7/7/23
 @app.route("/api/tts/generate", methods=["POST"])